guiyep/my-form-state/docs/README.md

 This library was built for the sole purpose of unifying and simplifying the way we manage the state with React and/or Redux.

-If you use Redux or just React, this library is for you!
+If you use Redux or just React or React Native, this library is for you!
 Yes, it is not a typo.
 You can use this library with one or the other, or both!
 It doesn't matter since it is implemented with DUCKS under the hood.

 It provides a simple hook API that you can initialize in a container component and pass down the form-state to your form.